Readers Question: Does low inflation always mean low-interest rates?

-Yes, Generally low inflation will lead to low interest rates.
-Although in practise there may be some divergence.
+Yes, Generally low inflation will lead to low-interest rates.
+Although in practice there may be some divergence.

 Will the Monetary Authorities ever Increase Interest Rates when Inflation is Low?

 They might increase interest rates a little if:

 - They forecast inflationary pressures will increase in the future